curl/everything-curl/usingcurl/scpsftp.md

 curl attempts to use your public key as found in the `.ssh` subdirectory in your home directory if the server offers public key authentication.
-When doing do, you still need to tell curl which user name to use on the server.
+When doing so, you still need to tell curl which user name to use on the server.
 For example, the user 'john' lists the entries in his home directory on the remote SFTP server called 'sftp.example.com':